On straightening for Segal spaces: Fibrations of double categories

 To see that each $X(-, n)$ is a category, it suffices to treat the case $n=0$: indeed, the general case then follows by considering the functor $\dcat{D}^{[0, n]}\rt \dcat{C}^{[0, n]}$, which is still a left fibration in the horizontal direction.
 Unraveling the definitions shows that the Segal condition for $X(-, 0)$ translates into the unique lifting problem

 In other words, given a solid diagram in $\dcat{D}$ of the form

-with a fixed dashed extension (the top squares) in $\dcat{C}$, there exists a contractible space of dashed extensions as indicated.
+whose image in $\dcat{C}$ has a fixed dashed extension (i.e.\ including the top squares), there exists a contractible space of dashed extensions as indicated.
 This follows immediately from the fact that each $\dcat{D}(-, n)\rt \dcat{C}(-, n)$ is a left fibration of categories.

 For completeness of $X(-, 0)$, recall the simplicial set $H=\Delta[3]/\sim$ in the definition \ref{it:completeness} of completeness, and note that a map

 corresponds to a diagram in $\dcat{D}$ of the form